yueyang0115/docker-cheatsheet/README.md

 ```

 ### Example: Push/Pull an image to/from Amazon Elastic Container Registry
-Click on the newly created repo, and click on "view push commands".
-It will show commands.
+Open Amazon ECR console and create a repository.
+Click on "view push commands" to see the instruction.